• Skip to primary navigation

 Chef's Tips for Root Vegetables au Gratin

-• Slice the vegetables about ⅛-1/4" thick and as uniform as possible.
-The thicker the slices the longer the cook time.
+• Slice the vegetables about ⅛-1/4" thick and as uniformly as possible.
+The thicker the slices, the longer the cook time.

 Root Vegetables au Gratin